whadafunk/routerology/ldap-auth/Readme.md

 - Base DN and filters
 - mapping rules for mapping linux fields from passwd, group, shadow to ldap fields in active directory

+Pay attention to the mappings for uid and gid for both passwd and shadow.
+For this you need to find  the SID prefix of your directory.

+Also pay atention to the nscd service which is a caching service for ldap credentials.
+You might need to restart it after changes.

 If you missed the initial configuration wizard of libnss-ldapd, where you can add ldap authentication to passwd, group and shadow databases
 just run *dpkg-reconfigure libnss-ldapd*, and you'll have it, but you can also just edit */etc/nsswitch.conf*